Alun Williams examines the benefits and side effects of using Sodium Bicarbonate to improve performance.

-The specific athletes who might stand to benefit from bicarbonate supplementation will typically compete in events that last between 1 and 7 minutes, i.e. 400m to 1500m running, 100m to 400m swimming, most rowing competitions, and many teams sports with their repeated nature of high intensity exercise which stresses the anaerobic glycolysis system significantly and produces a lot of acidity.
+The specific athletes who might stand to benefit from bicarbonate supplementation will typically compete in events that last between 1 and 7 minutes, i.e. 400m to 1500m running, 100m to 400m swimming, most rowing competitions, and many team sports with their repeated nature of high-intensity exercise which stresses the anaerobic glycolysis system significantly and produces a lot of acidities

 Research is saying it works.

-Callier and colleagues (Cinesiologie, 1994, vol. 33, pp. 45-50) had 12 male subjects perform five 1 minute bouts of cycling with 2 minute rest intervals at an intensity equivalent to 100% VO2max after placebo or citrate ingestion.
-The fifth bout of cycling was in fact longer than one minute and continued until exhaustion.
-Citrate ingestion delayed fatigue in the fifth exercise period, adding an average of 20 seconds to exercise capacity that was determined largely by anaerobic function.
+Callier and colleagues (Cinesiologie, 1994, vol. 33, pp. 45-50) had 12 male subjects perform five 1-minute bouts of cycling with 2-minute rest intervals at an intensity equivalent to 100% VO2 max after placebo or citrate ingestion.
+The fifth bout of cycling was longer than one minute and continued until exhaustion.
+Citrate ingestion delayed fatigue in the fifth exercise period, adding an average of 20 seconds to exercise capacity that was determined mainly by anaerobic function.

 Some research suggests it does not work.

-Cox and Jenkins (Journal of Sports Sciences, 1994, vol. 12, pp 469-475) used eight moderately active male subjects to evaluate the effects of sodium citrate ingestion on repeated 60 second sprints on a cycle ergometer.
-Despite changes in blood bicarbonate and lactate measures which suggested that the supplementation was working correctly, performance (work done cycling) was no different between supplementation and placebo trials.
+Cox and Jenkins (Journal of Sports Sciences, 1994, vol. 12, pp 469-475) used eight moderately active male subjects to evaluate the effects of sodium citrate ingestion on repeated 60-second sprints on a cycle ergometer.
+Despite changes in blood bicarbonate and lactate measures which suggested that the supplementation was working correctly, performance (cycling) was no different between supplementation and placebo trials.

-Kozak, Collins and colleagues (Medicine and Science in Sports and Exercise, 1994, vol. 26, no. 12, pp. 1510-1515) also found no significant improvement in performance, although their raw data did suggest some improvement which may have been significant if a larger sample size had been used.
-After ingestion of sodium bicarbonate or a placebo, seven competitive female cyclists performed intermittent exercise of one minute at 95% VO2max, the next minute at just 60 watts, until exhaustion after an average of nine bouts at each intensity.
-Once again, blood measures of bicarbonate and "buffering capacity" had increased but had not been reflected sufficiently in the all important performance measure.
+Kozak, Collins and colleagues (Medicine and Science in Sports and Exercise, 1994, vol. 26, no. 12, pp. 1510-1515) also found no significant improvement in performance.
+However, their raw data did suggest some improvement which may have been significant if a larger sample size had been used.
+After ingestion of sodium bicarbonate or a placebo, seven competitive female cyclists performed an intermittent exercise of one minute at 95% VO2 max, the next minute at just 60 watts, until exhaustion after an average of nine bouts at each intensity.
+Once again, blood measures of bicarbonate and "buffering capacity" had increased but had not been reflected sufficiently in the all-important performance measure.

-One possible reason why there has been such conflicting research both recently and earlier is the fact that many subjects suffer short term stomach complaints after ingesting sodium bicarbonate.
+One possible reason why there has been such conflicting research both recently and earlier is the fact that many subjects suffer short-term stomach complaints after ingesting sodium bicarbonate.
 These may take the form of pain, cramping, diarrhoea or a feeling of being bloated.
-So it is hardly surprising that individuals who feel nauseous do not go out and perform better than they normally do.
-Thus, some potential benefits of supplementation may be neutralised by the effects of nausea in some subjects, and when the effects are averaged in the scientific trials, ergogenic effects are hidden.
+So, it is hardly surprising that individuals who feel nauseous do not go out and perform better than they usually do.
+Thus, some potential benefits of supplementation may be neutralised by the effects of nausea in some subjects.
+When the results are averaged in the scientific trials, ergogenic effects are hidden.